 20. A Beautiful Mind (2001)

-What happens when works makes you paranoid?
-This is one movie set in the tough time period of the Nobel Laureate John Nash (Russell Crowe), who experiences paranoia as a result of his cryptographic job.
+This movie revolves around John Nash (Russell Crowe), who experiences paranoia as a result of his cryptographic job.
 The movie takes you on a journey as to how Nash overcomes this ailment with the aid of his wife Alicia (Jennifer Connelly).
-This is a reminder of how love can cure the greatest of afflictions.
+It is a reminder of how love can cure the greatest of afflictions.

 Read More: Best Edited Film Sequences of All Time